chadlzx/ivg/README.md

 # Integrated Value Guidance

-Code release for the paper "Inference-Time Language Model Alignment via Integrated Value Guidance".
+Code release for the paper [Inference-Time Language Model Alignment via Integrated Value Guidance](https://arxiv.org/abs/2409.17819).

 In this work, we implement chunk-level beam search and emulator fine-tuning by extending the `GenerationMixin` class.
 We provide the code and details for three specific tasks: controlled sentiment generation, summarization, and instruction following.